henri/spb/README.md

 ```
 spb --browser chromium --browser-path chromium
 ```
 Specifing the --browser and --browser-path command line arguments also allow you to reference non-standard paths or even setup browsers with custom icons for that session.
-These command line options allow you to quickly specify specific browses on an adhoc basis.
+These command line options allow you to quickly specify specific browsers on an adhoc basis.

 It is also possible to configure a default browser name and path by adding the following lines into your SPB configuration file :
 ```